Jordan Maksymic

-Jordan Maksymic is a professional Canadian football coach who is currently the offensive coordinator for the BC Lions of the Canadian Football League (CFL).
+Jordan Maksymic is a Canadian professional football coach who is the offensive coordinator and assistant head coach for the Edmonton Elks of the Canadian Football League (CFL).

 Early life

 Maksymic grew up in St. Albert, Alberta, where he played at quarterback for his high school team, the Bellerose Bulldogs.
 Upon graduation, he joined the team as an assistant coach for 2005 and 2006.
 His neighbour, Tom Higgins, had introduced him to football while he was he head coach and general manager of the Edmonton Eskimos and invited him to work as a water boy in 2006 for the Calgary Stampeders while Higgins was the head coach for the team.
 He then worked as a video coordinator for the Stampeders in 2007 and 2008.

 Coaching career

 Northern Arizona

 Maksymic worked as a graduate assistant for the Northern Arizona Lumberjacks in 2009 and 2010 while he went to school at Northern Arizona University.

 Edmonton Eskimos

 Maksymic was hired as the video coordinator for the Edmonton Eskimos in 2011 and also served in that role in 2012.
 He was added to the coaching staff as an offensive assistant in 2013.